Education Administration (EDAD)

 EDAD 6379.
 Prog Eval For School Imprvmnt.
 3 Hours.

-This course provides candidates with the skills to develop an understanding of the program evaluation process for overall school improvement and become critical consumers of research to guide decision-making; access resources, databases, and best practice models to inform effective leadership; and effectively use student assessment data to promote academic achievement and intervention programs.
+Students develop an understanding of the program evaluation process for overall school improvement and become critical consumers of research to guide decision-making; access resources, databases, and best practice models to inform effective leadership; and effectively use student assessment data to promote academic achievement and intervention programs.

 EDAD 6380.
 Exec Ldrshp- Superintendents.
 3 Hours.

-This course provides candidates with the skills to assume the role of the contemporary superintendent.
+Students develop skills to assume the role of the contemporary superintendent.
 This course consists of topics, content, and independent inquiry that address the specific and unique leadership needs of districts.

 EDAD 6381.
 Dist Business & Financial Mgt.
 3 Hours.

-This course provides candidates with the skills to understand basic district accounting and budgetary functions as well as the management of district facilities.
+Students develop skills to understand basic district accounting and budgetary functions as well as the management of district facilities.
 This course deals with basic concepts of management of campus activity funds, personnel accounting, instructional budgetary functions, translating student academic needs into the budget, public finance; problems in local, state, and federal support of education and state financial systems with emphasis on Texas; local taxation; budgeting; financing capital items; and fiscal management.

 EDAD 6382.
 Human Resource Management.
 3 Hours.